-Please flatten all cardboard boxes; empty and rinse all containers; collection size is limited to 32 gallons and use more than one container if necessary.
+Please flatten all cardboard boxes; empty and rinse all containers; collection size is limited to 32 gallons so use more than one container if necessary.
 Pizza boxes are acceptable provided they are clean and free from grease; the wax paper from the pizza box is not recyclable and should be thrown in the garbage.
 Bottle caps may be recycled provided they are placed back on the container; do not recycle loose bottle caps.
 Hard covered books may be recycled provided the cover is removed.

-Items not acceptable are no scrap metal; no VHS/VCR tapes; no plastic bags; no needles or syringes; no window panes, mirrors, ceramics & Pyrex dishware; no stickers or address label sheets; no electronic waste; no paint, pesticides, oil & cleaners; no motor oil or antifreeze containers; no organic material and food waste; no waxed paper or waxed cardboard; no Styrofoam or paper to-go containers.
+Items not acceptable: no scrap metal; no VHS/VCR tapes; no plastic bags; no needles or syringes; no window panes, mirrors, ceramics & Pyrex dishware; no stickers or address label sheets; no electronic waste; no paint, pesticides, oil & cleaners; no motor oil or antifreeze containers; no organic material and food waste; no waxed paper or waxed cardboard; no Styrofoam or paper to-go containers.

 Electronics Waste Recycling

 On January 1, 2011 the Electronic Waste Management Act went into effect.
 TVs, computers & monitors are NO LONGER ALLOWED to be thrown in the trash; they must be disposed of properly.